-To become a Community Interest Company, you need to apply t the CIC Regulator, which is a department inside the Companies House.
+To become a Community Interest Company, you need to apply to the CIC Regulator, which is a department inside the Companies House.

 7. Community Benefit Society

-Another of the types of UK company structures is the community benefit society which is a company owned by members.
-Each member holds a share in the company and controls it democratically, with every member receiving equal voting and treatment inside the society.
+Another of the types of UK structures is the community benefit society which is a company owned by members.
+Each member holds a share and controls it democratically, with every member receiving equal voting and treatment inside the society.

-Like community interest companies, community benefit societies can apply for asset locks, which ensure that all assets and profits of the organisation are reinvested into the company or aiding the community.
+Like community interest companies, community benefit societies can apply for asset locks, which ensure that all assets and profits of the organisation are reinvested into the business or aiding the community.

 A Community Benefit Society can register as a Charitable Community Benefit Society with the Financial Conduct Authority if it has:

 - a Statutory Asset Lock specifying that any assets would be transferred to another charity if the organisation wound up.